CJNT-DT

-CJNT-DT (channel 62) is a television station in Montreal, Quebec, Canada, part of the Citytv network.
-Owned and operated by network parent Rogers Sports & Media, the station maintains studios inside the Rogers Building at the corner of McGill College Avenue and Cathcart Street near the Place Ville Marie complex in downtown Montreal, and its transmitter is located at Mount Royal Park, near downtown Montreal.
+CJNT-DT (channel 62) is a television station in Montreal, Quebec, Canada, owned and operated by the Citytv network, a division of Rogers Sports & Media.
+The station maintains studios inside the Rogers Building at the corner of McGill College Avenue and Cathcart Street near the Place Ville Marie complex in downtown Montreal, and its transmitter is located at Mount Royal Park, near downtown Montreal.